Why Maple Bear?

 Bear Care recognizes that the infant is a capable and active learner.
 The infant does not need to be “taught” lessons or content.
 The infant is respected as an already very competent learner, and is allowed, and encouraged, to explore, play, discover and practice in ways, and on a schedule, that best fit his or her emerging abilities, interests and skills.

 Schedules are arranged to best meet the needs of the infant.
 The infant’s day will have consistent and predictable routines, few transitions, and lots of time for repetition and practice.
 Infant programs cultivate an “unhurried” atmosphere.

 Maple Bear provides learning environments that keep infants safe while allowing for exploration and discovery.
 Spaces and places have developmentally appropriate toys and furnishings that will accommodate the needs of crawlers, walkers and almost-walkers.

 Maple Bear recognizes the importance of the family.
 Daily communication between parents and program staff ensures that the well-being of the child remains a priority.

 Maple Bear schools benefit from our distinguished academic faculty of Canadian trainers, curriculum writers and quality assurance personnel.

 The Maple Bear program is a living, breathing curriculum that is constantly being updated.
 We have a large faculty of experienced teachers and education administrators that we draw upon to develop new curriculum, new training materials and methodologies and school policies.
-We undertake periodic student assessment at schools to benchmark student performance.
+We undertake periodic student assessments at schools to benchmark student performance.

 Every Maple Bear school undergoes an annual inspection that covers everything from safety equipment to classroom performance.
 On a regular basis and drawing on the experience of training staff in schools, we review and update our curriculum to reflect the latest developments in the field of education and changes in local regulations and requirements.
-All Maple Bear schools have clean, secure facilities and low student to teacher ratios.
+All Maple Bear schools have clean, secure facilities and low student-to-teacher ratios.